< Left Panel Wyoming Passes and Summits Areas Tables Maps All Favorites

 Approaches

-From West.
-The small town of Victor has a big surprise.
-Big enough for one food market, the town is also big enough for clearly painted, wide bicycle lanes.
-Three cheers for Victor.
-But actually - the best way to get out of town is to head west for one or two blocks and take the "Old Teton Highway" mixed use trail, paralleling the new highway.
-The mixed use sign indicates everything from roller skating, skiing, bicycling to automobiles.
-Watching out for all of these transportation modes, I only encountered two automobiles on the entire length.
 The road/trail merges with the new road at the entrance to the mountains. - What a shock, more traffic than the Long Island Expressway during rush hour.
 As the road crosses into Wyoming the width of the shoulder increases to a comfortable width, and the road begins to climb more steeply.
 At one point you see the pass ahead, where a transmission line crosses a hardly impressive gap in the forested ridge.
 It did not seem as high to me from that vantage point, as it did once I arrived there.
 The road becomes quite steep getting nearer the top and winds to the summit with a few wide curves.
-There are no views to speak of on this approach - until you get to the top, from where one can wonder at Jackson lying in its picturesque hole.
-At the location where you discover this sight signage informs in forced local Gunsmoke lingo: "Howdy stranger, yonder is Jackson - last of the old west".

-From East. (also described upwards).
-From Jackson the road has a wide shoulder that makes the rush hour national park traffic bearable.
-The profile starts where the road crosses the Snake River.
-Adjacent is the Emily's Pond conservation area, also the only view of the Teton peaks along the entire route - the only but also a very nice view (picture in second row below).
-In the small town of Wilson a bike trail on the left side of the road starts.
-At a junction the bike route continues up Trail Gulch Road.
-There are no signs, other than the road name at this junction, so that the bike route just appears to end.
-The bike route is so secret you might suspect that local resident Dick Cheney is in charge of bicycling in Jackson.
-Also, bike route may be a little of an overstatement, it's really the old, abandoned, deteriorating road bed, that is now being taken over by wild flowers.
-But currently there is still enough pavement left to warrant a through going path to the top.
+Paved bike route used to be a little of an overstatement, What was an old, abandoned, deteriorating road bed, partially taken over by wild flowers in now an impeccably surfaced, fairly wide trail (Sept/23).
 After a mile on Trail Gulch Road, the road reaches a sign that finally shows a map of the trail together with a whole network of mountain biking trails, crisscrossing the hard topped bike path and new highway.
+A sign forbids the use of E-bikes.
+I think that controversy has just begun.
 The path climbs steeply, but looking ahead the modern highway already seems hundreds of feet above.
 It seems hardly possible.
 The highway did this with the help of a wide swerve to the north.
 The bike path catches up in altitude to the new highway with a few closely spaced switchbacks, and finally closely parallels the new highway for the last half mile or so.

 Picture locations: top left: bike trail and Jackson Hole; top right: modern road, bike trail in foreground; bottom left: bike trail again; bottom right: Snake River crossing at eastern start of profile; bottom: summit view looking east during late afternoon light.